sarthakraut16/Math-Solver-Web-App/README.md

 # 🖊️ Math Solver Web App

-A **Flask web application** that allows users to draw or upload mathematical expressions and equations on a canvas.
+A **Flask web application** that allows users to draw mathematical expressions and equations on a canvas.
 The app uses **Tesseract OCR** to extract text from the image and **SymPy** to solve equations or evaluate arithmetic expressions.

 ---